Leonard Garment

 Leonard Garment (May 11, 1924 – July 13, 2013) was an American attorney, public servant, and arts advocate.
 He served U.S. presidents Richard Nixon and Gerald Ford in the White House in various positions from 1969 to 1976, including Counselor to the President, acting Special Counsel to Nixon for the last two years of his presidency, and U.S. Ambassador to the Third Committee at the United Nations.
 He played a key role in the Ford pardon of Nixon.

+Early life, family and education

+Garment was born in Brooklyn, New York City, New York.
+He had two brothers, Charles and Martin.

+After graduating from Brooklyn College, he earned his law degree at Brooklyn Law School in 1949.

+Garment was an avid jazz musician, playing both clarinet and saxophone.
+Before he entered law school, Garment performed as a jazz saxophonist with Woody Herman's band playing with Alan Greenspan.